qucat/jscircuit/docs/pages/extension-guide.md

-# Extension Guide

-The QuCat Circuit Generator is designed to be **extensible**.
+The JSCircuit Editor is designed to be **extensible**.
 You can add custom elements, renderers, and commands.

 ## Extension Points